Bonus Declaration FAQs February 2025

 Why is the return on my Plan different to the overall return for the With-Profits Fund?

-Generally, the better our With-Profits Fund performs, the more scope we'll have to pay bonuses.
-We aim to pay you a fair share of the investment return over the lifetime of your investment.
-Try to keep in mind that the total bonuses added to your Plan won't reflect the performance of the underlying fund exactly because of, for example:
+Please remember that the total bonuses added to your Plan won’t reflect the performance of the underlying fund exactly because of, for example:

 • charges